If you’ve been running your heat pump in heat mode and you’ve noticed that your thermostat is reading “AUX heat,” you’re probably wondering:

 Usually, once outdoor temperatures fall below 35°, a heat pump will struggle to keep your home warm and will automatically switch to AUX heat.

-You see, heat pumps don’t create heat like a furnace does—instead, heat pumps absorb heat from the outdoor air and then move that heat indoors.
+As we mentioned above, heat pumps absorb heat from the outdoor air and then move that heat indoors.
 And when outdoor temperatures drop too low, there’s simply not enough heat in the outdoor air to keep your home warm.

 So before you call a professional, check the outdoor temperatures.
 If it’s an unusually cold Arizona day, it’s normal to see AUX heat on your thermostat.

 Most heat pumps are designed to automatically switch to AUX heat when the indoor temperature is 3 degrees colder than the thermostat setting.

 For example, let’s say that you wake up to a cold home (62° F) and immediately raise the thermostat to 68°.
 Because the temperature rise is more than 3 degrees (it’s 6 degrees in this scenario), the system will automatically turn on the AUX heat to help your home meet the desired temperature faster.